Duplicate content is a really bad thing.

 This lets Google know which page we want to list in its results.

-section of the page.
 Google then transfers most of the link value gathered by the duplicate page to your canonical page.

 As we’ve mentioned, duplicate content issues occur on most sites.
 And we've seen that duplicate content can have many causes: